arungovindm2001/automateTheBoringStuffWithPython/Chapter 14/README.md

 ## 1. What three files do you need for EZSheets to access Google Sheets?

-To access Google Sheets, you need a credentials file named credentials.json, a token file for google sheets named token-sheets.pickle and a token file for Google Drive named token-drive.pickle.
+To access Google Sheets, you need a credentials file named `credentials.json`, a token file for google sheets named `token-sheets.pickle` and a token file for Google Drive named `token-drive.pickle`.

 ## 2. What two types of objects does EZSheets have?

-`ezsheets.Spreadsheet`
-`ezheets.Sheet`
+`ezsheets.Spreadsheet`, `ezheets.Sheet`

 ## 3. How can you create an Excel file from a Google Sheet spreadsheet?